 As a property manager, you want everyone who visits your property to feel comfortable, safe, and welcome.
-One way you can provide that inclusive feeling is by using ADA signage.
+One way you can provide that inclusive feeling is by using ADA signs.

 According to the CDC, 61 million Americans have a disability.
 This represents nearly one in four people.
 Yet, many commercial properties don’t consider this group when laying out their property.